vdomi92/portfolio-website/README.md

 #### Website components

--FirstSection.js
+- FirstSection.js
--Very small introduction to showcase what the site is about.
+  - Very small introduction to showcase what the site is about.
--Introduction.js
+- Introduction.js
--A more detailed introduction card about my personal knowledge.
+  - A more detailed introduction card about my personal knowledge.
--Projects.js
+- Projects.js
--Small project cards containing links to my personal projects i've made recently.
+  - Small project cards containing links to my personal projects i've made recently.

 ##### Future components to be added

--Header for website navigation.
+- Header for website navigation.
--Contact Me form.
+- Contact Me form.